-- Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 11, 12 and 13 Dress, when two braces will be worn. - Spurs will not be worn on board Ship. - Commissioned Officers on the General Staff of the Corps or serving on the Staff at the Admiralty or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
-They will wear Armlets (para.
-2, page 149, Dress Regulations), in Undress.
-In Review Order Full Dress, they will wear aiguillettes, except Brigade Majors and W.T.
-Officers. - Officers in No. 7 Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops. - Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on Blue Frock, Khaki Drill Tunic and Great Coat.
-The letters R.M. on the Drab Service Dress Frock are to be in bronze. - Swords will be worn by all Officers in accordance with K.R.A. and A.R., except that swords will be worn on board ship on appropriate occasions. - In Review Order ashore, swords and scabbards will be worn "hooked up" by dismounted Officers, "unhooked" by mounted Officers. - In Review Order afloat, swords will be "unhooked," but when the sword is drawn by dismounted Officers scabbards will be "hooked up." - Officers, R.M., on duty with troops will wear the dress corresponding to that worn by their men but on other occasions the dress appropriate to that worn by Officers, R.N.
+1. Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 11, 12 and 13 Dress, when two braces will be worn.
+2. Spurs will not be worn on board Ship.
+3. Officers in No. 7 Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops.
+4. Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on Blue Frock, Khaki Drill Tunic and Great Coat.
+The letters R.M. on the Drab Service Dress Frock are to be in bronze.
+5. Swords will be worn by all Officers in accordance with K.R.A. and A.R., except that swords will be worn on board ship on appropriate occasions.
+6. In Review Order ashore, swords and scabbards will be worn "hooked up" by dismounted Officers, "unhooked" by mounted Officers. - In Review Order afloat, swords will be "unhooked," but when the sword is drawn by dismounted Officers scabbards will be "hooked up."
+7. Officers, R.M., on duty with troops will wear the dress corresponding to that worn by their men on other occasions the dress appropriate to that worn by Officers, R.N.
+8. The Field Service Cap (Blue) may be worn on suitable occasions, e.g., on board ship, when wearing Mess Dress.
+It is not to be worn on duty when on shore.
+9. Officers for whom the Frock Coat is optional and who are not in possession of this garment (see para.
+7A) will wear the following in Undress Order:- Forage Cap, Serge Frock, Overalls, Wellington Boots, Sam Browne Belt and Frog, Sword (if ordered), Brown Gloves, White Shirt, White stiff double Collar, Black Tie.
+(Warrant Officers will wear Trousers and Black Ankle Boots.)

+144 DRESS REGULATIONS: N.C.O.'S AND MEN, R.M.
 DRESS REGULATIONS FOR ROYAL MARINES, SERVING IN H.M.
 SHIPS AND ON SHORE.